Skip to main content

 ) -> str

-Unified interface for both streaming and non-streaming responses.
+Unified interface for both streaming and non-streaming responses with enhanced callback handling.

 System Prompt Management